vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 * An Azure Function
 * An Event Hub Namespace
-* Two Event Hubs - one for events from ADT to the Azure Function, another for events from the Azurre Function for TSI.
+* Two Event Hubs - one for events from ADT to the Azure Function, another for events from the Azure Function for TSI.

 The Azure function can serve a number of purposes: